What Is The Endocannabinoid System?

 The Endocannabinoid System

+What is the endocannabinoid system exactly?
 The endocannabinoid system (ECS) is a complex cell-signaling system that was identified in the 1990s by researchers studying THC, a notable cannabinoid.
 Cannabinoids are compounds present in cannabis.
 While experts are still trying to fully comprehend the ECS, currently, we are aware that it has a role in regulating a variety of functions and processes such as memory, mood, appetite, sleep, reproduction, and fertility.
 Scientists today are reviewing the ability to maneuver this system to relieve specific health issues and help restore balance through more natural means.

 What Comprises the Endocannabinoid System?